nspnxnn/Corruptbox/README.md

 ![logo-landscape](https://github.com/user-attachments/assets/b65aeb3e-d203-486b-87d4-ffdc311cde04)

 Step into a twisted musical nightmare where Sprunki meets corruption.
-This unique mod transforms the cheerful Sprunki experience into a haunting musical journey, where glitches and distortions create an entirely new way to experience rhythm and melody.
+Corruptbox But Sprunki transforms the cheerful Sprunki experience into a haunting musical journey, where glitches and distortions create an entirely new way to experience rhythm and melody.

 ## Overview